-Use the BASIC > Administration page to take care of administrative tasks such as changing your password, email notifications, time and NTP settings, web interface settings, and connected devices.
+Use the BASIC > Administration page to take care of administrative tasks such as changing your password; configuring email notifications, time settings, and interface settings; setting up LDAP authentication; and managing log settings for connected devices.
 This section also allows you to shut down or reboot your Barracuda Firewall Insights device.

 The default password is intended for initial access only.
 Use the Password Change section to change the password for the account currently in use.

 Passwords should be 5 to 20 characters and can include letters, numbers, and special characters (including periods, hyphens, and underscores).

 In the Email Notification section, specify how and where to deliver system alerts from Barracuda Firewall Insights.